mrz1836/go-template/README.md

 <summary><strong><code>Library Deployment</code></strong></summary>
 <br/>

-Releases are automatically created when you create a new git tag!
+Releases are automatically created when you create a new [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging)!

+If you want to manually make releases, please install GoReleaser:

 [goreleaser](https://github.com/goreleaser/goreleaser) for easy binary or library deployment to Github and can be installed:
-- **using make:** `make install-tools`
+- **using make:** `make install-releaser`
 - **using brew:** `brew install goreleaser`

 The [.goreleaser.yml](.goreleaser.yml) file is used to configure [goreleaser](https://github.com/goreleaser/goreleaser).